rehierl/node-tree-outliner/3-basic-design/3-8-1-implementation.md

 * `n0` represents a type-1 sectioning node
 * `n1, n3-5` represent type-2 sectioning nodes
-* `n2` represents an inactive parent container
+* `n2` represents an inactive parent node

 Note that `s3` is, first and foremost due to its structural relationship, a subsection to `s1`.
-That is, even if a close modifier of `n3` would define `s3` to be independent of `s1`.
+That is, even if `s3` would have a close modifier which would define `s3` to be independent of `s1`.
 Under these kind of circumstances, any non-default definition must be ignored.
 Which is, because structural relationships can not be undefined.
 Consequently, implicit associations have precedence over any non-default definition, if both sections have different parent containers (see `n0` vs. `n2`).

 ### basic means of detection

+**TODO**
+rephrase .. run an algorithm .. pause it at the next sectioning node .. what it knows is the current path of open sections .. focus on the parent containers of those sections .. these can be found in the current rooted path of nodes

 Because the parent containers of the involved sections all are located on the same rooted path of nodes that ends in the current sectioning node (e.g. `n3`), an outline algorithm will only encounter case-2 and case-4 (see extensions).

-That is, the node levels of those sectioning nodes that belong to open presequent sections all are lower or equal to the sectioning node being entered (i.e. never greater than the current node level).
+That is, because the node levels of those sectioning nodes that belong to open presequent sections all are lower or equal to the sectioning node being entered (i.e. never greater than the current node level).
+Which is, because no parent container of an ancestor section is a descendant of a subsection's parent container.

+*redo, open sections, current sectioning node*
 Note that the parent container of the current subsequent section will always be identical to the parent container of an initially open section (i.e. initially with regards to "being open before closing the first section"), or a descendant